v5ma/selfawarenetworks/map.home.md

 Why is the brain a Finite State Machine?
 The total sum of all possible calculations.

-maximum extropy divergent dissipative chaotic resonance
+Maximum extropy divergent dissipative chaotic resonance

+Thermodynamics, Dissipation

 Cognition as the dissipation of energy via oscillation, neurons doing collective memory sensation via oscillation + learning via changing connections that encode oscillatory patterns.

-equation for cognition, qualia (internal representations) & phenomenal consciousness
+Equation for cognition, qualia (internal representations) & phenomenal consciousness

 A neuron is transmitting its learned synaptic morphology as a phase change, or its learned network connections to the rest of the network when it fires.

 The Neuronal Dynamics of Consciousness

 A new framework for how neural correlations could render reality.

 **Grid Cells, Tensors, Taylor Series, Information Theory, Rendering**

-Rethinking the brain What can cells do: Jon Lief: More than folks think: Jon Lief on Cells.

-NeuroPhysics of Consciousness

-The expanding roles of Glial Cells?
 All the things Neurons actually can do ) Jon Lief How cells communicate

-Glial Cells & Glial Networks, Microtubules, Quantum Physics
+Glial Cells & Glial Networks,

-Brain Network Protocols Brainwaves

 Information Theory